fpezzati/keymaster/README.md

 ## 20241102
 Removing a couple of unwraps.
 I guess I have to use an enum instead of a single `GithubErr`.
 We'll see.
 Next thing is: integrate another IdP by loading code as separate module (webassembly?).

+## 20241105
+Errors handling can be better with enum, I guess I'll get rid of dummy duplications.
+I also have to implement the 'verify' function.
+Or should I move to next IdP?